 Household hazardous waste to be collected

-WATERBURY — A Household Hazardous Waste and Paint Collection Day is scheduled for 10 area towns, including Beacon Falls and Naugatuck, on Saturday from 8 a.m. to 2 p.m. at John F. Kennedy High School, 422 Highland Ave., in Waterbury.
+SOUTHBURY — A Household Hazardous Waste Collection Day is scheduled for 10 area towns, including Beacon Falls and Naugatuck, on Saturday from 8 a.m. to 2 p.m. at the Southbury Town Hall on 501 Main St. South.

-Examples of wastes that will be accepted include: oil- and latex-based paints and stains, thermometers and thermostats containing mercury, drain and oven cleaners, upholstery cleaners, wood cleaners, strippers and varnishes, pesticides, poisons, pool and photo chemicals, automotive cleaners and fluids, grease and rust solvents, aerosols and metal polishes.
+Examples of wastes that will be accepted include: thermometers and thermostats containing mercury, drain and oven cleaners, upholstery cleaners, oil or lead-based paint (alkyd), wood cleaners, strippers and varnishes, pesticides, poisons, pool and photo chemicals, automotive cleaners and fluids, grease and rust solvents, aerosols, and metal polishes.

 Items that will not be accepted include: latex paint (water-based), auto batteries, motor oil, propane tanks, compressed gas cylinders, asbestos, smoke detectors, explosives, radioactive or medical waste, grout, joint compound, and empty containers of any kind.

 The contractor reserves the right to reject additional materials.
 Up to 50 lbs. of residential waste will be accepted per vehicle.
 Residents should leave materials in the original container whenever possible.

 For more information, Beacon Falls residents can call Eddie Bea at (203) 729-6978.
 Naugatuck residents can call Sheila Baummer at (203) 720-7073 for more information.